Heigvd/Wegas/src/main/webapp/lib/inputex/README.md

 For detailed informations, have a look at our complete documentation.

-It is built on top of the [YUI library](http://developer.yahoo.com/yui/) (2.8.x branch) and supports all major browsers.
+It is built on top of the [YUI library](http://developer.yahoo.com/yui/3/) (3.x branch) and supports all major browsers.
 Please report your specific browser issues in the forum.

-New: Now works with [YUI3 Loading](http://neyric.github.com/inputex/examples/yui3-loader.html)

 Resources
 =========